 To improve the working environment of our vendors, Samsung Electro-Mechanics has set up a compliance checklist for five areas (workers’ rights, safety/health, environment, corporate ethics, and management system) based on the RBA(Responsible Business Alliance).
 We also provide our vendors with assistance with their compliance management practices through training, diagnosis, and improvements.

 Samsung Electro-Mechanics shares its strong commitment for compliance management through opportunities including periodic forums for communication with business partners and workshops with heads of business partners, so that compliance officers of business partners including their executive managers are able to secure their commitment towards compliance management.
-Samsung Electro-Mechanics plans to conduct compliance management evaluations for 60 suppliers by 2020 by reducing the risks of sustainable management of suppliers such as labor, human rights and environment and improving the capabilities of suppliers.
+Samsung Electro-Mechanics plans to conduct compliance management evaluations among the partner companies that have transactions with Samsung Electro-Mechanics every year, compliance management evaluation is conducted on an average of 100 partner companies at home and abroad by reducing the risks of sustainable management of suppliers such as labor, human rights and environment and improving the capabilities of suppliers.

 Support for Improvement after Diagnosis